inferiorhumanorgans/meishi/README.md

 Read only support has been tested.
 Autodiscovery should work, takes a principal URL will present the user with a list of address books to choose from.
 Ex: https://carddav.example.com:80/carddav/

+### CardDavMate

+Read only support has been tested.
+Should work once you rip out the hardcoded-for-davical regexp in config.js.

 ### MacOS X AddresBook.app

 Has been tested with 10.6.8 and a single address book, and autodiscovery should work.
 Takes the principal URL with the port number.
 Ex: https://carddav.example.com:80/carddav/